Skip to main content

 Our expert team at Victory Tax Lawyers has garnered numerous favorable reviews from both colleagues and clients.
 Our experienced tax attorneys are ready to help if you are facing difficulties when filing your tax return.
 Contact us today for a free consultation.

-IRS Payment Plan: Frequently Asked Questions
+IRS Payment Plans: Frequently Asked Questions

 An IRS Payment Plan, also known as an installment agreement, is an arrangement between a taxpayer and the IRS to pay their tax debt over time in manageable monthly installments.
-It helps individuals and businesses who can't pay their full tax bill upfront.
+It helps individuals and businesses who cannot pay their full tax bill upfront.

 Individuals have several options when it comes to IRS Payment Plans, including Short-Term Payment Plans, Long-Term Payment Plans, Partial Payment Installment Agreements (PPIA), and Offers in Compromise (OIC).